 The best way to perform Granular Recovery for Exchange

 If your organization relies on Microsoft Exchange Servers for all communication, storage, and collaboration needs, your database would probably be quite large in size.
 And sooner or later, you will surely experience the need to extract some specific information from that large database.
-When that happens, the best way to ensure that you get your hands on the information you need in the shortest and cleanest manner is to use reliable and competent Exchange recovery software, Stellar Phoenix Mailbox Exchange Recovery.
+When that happens, the best way to ensure that you get your hands on the information you need in the shortest and cleanest manner is to use reliable and competent Exchange recovery software, Stellar Repair for Exchange.

 Here are the steps you can use to perform granular recovery for Exchange using this software:

-- Download, install, and launch Stellar Phoenix Mailbox Exchange Recovery
+Download, install, and launch Stellar Repair for Exchange

-- To recover selective information, in the software’s middle panel, click on the ‘Search Criteria’ tab
+To recover selective information, in the software’s middle panel, click on the ‘Find Message’ tab

 When the process finishes, all the data you selected will be saved in the format of your choice at the destination of your choosing.

-In addition to offering granular recovery, Stellar Phoenix Mailbox Exchange Recovery also comes equipped with a ton of other great features like data recovery from dismounted and offline EDB files, also it repairs large and multiple EDB files, a capability to export recovered data to Live Exchange / Office 365, and much more.
+In addition to offering granular recovery, Stellar Repair for Exchange also comes equipped with a ton of other great features like data recovery from dismounted and offline EDB files, also it repairs large and multiple EDB files, a capability to export recovered data to Live Exchange / Office 365, and much more.
 This software is indeed the one-stop solution for all Exchange requirements.